PennLINC/xcp_d/docs/generalworkflow.rst

 0. Data is read in.
 See :ref:`Running XCP-D:Inputs` for information on input dataset structures.

 1. BOLD pre-smoothing [Optional]: Using the option ``--presmoothing``, a Gaussian spatial smoothing kernel of user-specified width (mm FWHM) may be applied to the input BOLD timeseries data before further postprocessing.
+If enabled, ``desc-residual_bold`` outputs will have the specified presmoothing applied, and ``desc-residual_smooth_bold`` outputs will have the specified presmoothing, plus smoothing of the postprocessed residuals specified by ``--smoothing`` (default 6 mm FWHM).

 2. Remove dummy time [Optional]: ``xcp_d`` allows the first N number of volumes to be skipped or deleted before processing.
 These volumes are usually refered to as dummy time.
 It can be added to the command line with ``-d X`` where X is in seconds.
 The number of volumes to be dropped is equal to X divided by the TR (rounded down).
 For example, if your TR is .72, and you want to remove the first 2 volumes, you should enter: ``-d 1.44``.
 Most default scanning sequences include dummy volumes that are not reconstructed.
 However, some users still prefer to remove the first reconstructed few volumes.